Inflation: High School Financial Literacy Lesson using Percentages

 What's Included:

-This lesson is a user-friendly 5 Page PDF.
+This lesson is a user-friendly 5-page PDF: ready to print and use immediately.
 It includes a one-page handout with two versions – note-taking or pre-filled, allowing you to choose which is best for your students' engagement.
-Then, there is a worksheet with four different real world inflation math problems accompanied by an answer key for evaluation purposes or additional learning support.
+Then, there is a worksheet with four different real world inflation math problems accompanied by an answer key to make marking a breeze.

 How to Use: